 Ordinary Houses will Sustain Significant Damage

 Practically every house is the Bay Area is being threatened.
-We have identified 4 common types of house and have written web pages and made videos to show you how to retrofit them.
-This includes Cripple Wall Retrofits, No Cripple Wall Retrofits, Retrofits of Homes with Living Area above a Garage, and Hillside Home Retrofits
+We have identified 4 common types of houses and have written web pages and made videos to show you how to retrofit them.
+This includes Cripple Wall Retrofits, No Cripple Wall Retrofits, Retrofits of Homes with Living Area above a Garage, and Hillside Home Retrofits.

 More Bay Area Earthquakes: The Devastating Potential of the Cascadia and San Andreas Fault Lines

 The New Yorker published an article, “The Really Big One,” which warns that the Cascadia Fault is even more dangerous than the Hayward Fault.
 The author Kathryn Schultz writes “When the next very big earthquake hits, the northwest edge of the continent, from California to Canada and the continental shelf to the Cascades, will drop by as much as six feet and rebound thirty to a hundred feet to the west . . .
 To see the full scale of the devastation when that tsunami recedes, you would need to be in the international space station.”
 FEMA conservatively anticipates a death toll of 13,000.

 Here is a shorter eye-opening 7-minute TV clip on the Cascadia Fault.
 This fault regularly generates 9.0 temblors similar to the 2004 Sumatra earthquake and tsunami that killed over 227,000 people in Indonesia and India.
 The similar magnitude 2011 Tohoku 9.0 earthquake that caused the Fukushima nuclear disaster is discussed in this 3-minute video.